Student Financial Services - SFS

 What Happens If I Don't Pay Back My Loan?

 If you default on a Perkins Loan and the school is unable to collect, it will harm your credit rating and the federal government may take action to recover the loan.
 You cannot receive further financial aid if you are in default status.
-See this document, Defaulting on a Federal Perkins Loan.

 Can I Defer (Postpone) Repayment Of My Perkins Loan After I Leave School?

 Certain conditions may allow you to defer your Perkins Loan payments.
 Contact the Office of Accounts and Loans to find out your eligibility status (951-785-2238 or 951-785-2247). *

 These conditions include:

 - at least half-time enrollment at a post-secondary school